Madisonkanna/madisonkanna.com/src/content/themasterswitch.md

 - Outsiders, disruptive founders create new tech.
 Radio, telephone, film (and now internet) all started as mediums accessible to any hobbyist.
 - Tech turns from someone’s hobby to someone’s industry.
 - The system then becomes centralized and closes as a monopolist takes over.
-- Monopoly can end, starting the cycle again, or continue.
+- Monopoly can end, or continue.
+Cycle restarts.

 ## Open systems.
 Measure how ‘open’ a system is by the cost of entry: the monetary cost of getting into the business with a reasonable shot at reaching customers.
 Example: If you want to start a competitive mobile phone service, the price of entry was north of 10 billion.
 So for most of the 20th and 21st-century, the phone market has been effectively closed.